Program & Classes

 Courses in the History Department:

-121. Arabic-Islamic Civilization.
+119. Arab-Islamic Civilizations.
 The Near Eastern world from the late Byzantine through emergence and development of Arabic-Islamic civilization.
 Reviews pre-Islamic Arabia and the Near East, achievements of the Prophet Muhammad, establishment of the Islamic religion, the caliphate, and the Arab Empire, including Spain, North Africa, and the Middle East.
 Islamic religion, law, mysticism, literature, art and architecture, and the Arabic-Islamic renaissance and its impact on the West via Islamic Spain.
 Ends by considering the Arabic-Islamic world in modern times.
-(M5) Staff
+(M5) Keshodkar

 129. Mexico: Revolution and Globalization.
 This course allows students to explore the issues associated with political revolution and economics globalization in Latin America by focusing exclusively on the modern history of a single nation, Mexico.
 After a brief survey of Mexico's indigenous and colonial experiences, this course primarily covers elements of Mexico's evolution during the nineteenth and twentieth centuries, beginning with a comparison of Mexico's independence movement to the American Revolution.
 It continues through the circumstances surrounding the Mexican Revolution of 1910, the impact of NAFTA of 1994, and the political transition fostered by the 2000 elections.
 (M5) Aguilar